The Ultimate Guide to Buying Off the Plan

 2. Choosing your property

 This is a key consideration for OTP buyers, ask your developer about the planned timeline of the project and the timelines of their other projects.
 Typical project development timelines vary based on size but can range from 12-24 months.

-For everyone: When comparing boutique developments and large scale developments, it is important to remember that the larger a development is – the more potential complications and delays there may be.
+When comparing boutique developments and large-scale developments, it is important to remember that the larger a development is – the more potential complications and delays there may be.

 2b.
 Design & Sizing

 An important consideration for most people is the size of the apartment.
 Despite size being an important factor, it is equally important to be aware that size is not everything.
 A well-designed apartment with good lighting and good ventilation that is 60 square metres will feel much bigger and more liveable than a badly designed 80+ square metre apartment.

 When getting acquainted with the design of an apartment, it is best to visit display suites and offices in order to have an employee walk you through floor plans and finishes in person.